kialo/moodle-mod_kialo/development/README.md

 ## How to run Moodle

+Before you run Moodle copy `.env.example` to `.env` and adjust the values to your needs.
+See `.env.example` for instructions.

 The following command starts Moodle locally on port 8080 with MariaDB running on port 3366.
 This is using non-default ports to avoid conflicts with already running services.
 It also starts the hosted version of the Moodle app on port 8100.

 ```shell
 cd development